Sav22999/common-voice-android/PRIVACY.md

 The app doesn’t collect your personal data.
 Anyway, some data are saved on your device (*user_id* of Common Voice, *selected language*, *validations and recordings number*, and others data).
 You can clear them just *Clear data* of the app (but they are necessary to use Common Voice Android).

 The app requires *Storage* and *Microphone* permissions when you use *Speak section*: because the app saves your recordings, and the app deletes automatically them (after sent to the Common Voice server).
+The app will ask permissions just when it needs of them.

 If you turn on "Save logs to a file", the app requires *Storage* and will be save logs to files, but they won't contain your personal data.
 Read more about this in *Saving the logs* section (below).

 The *Experimental features* could be unsafe and unstable, so pay attention if you use that option.

-There are "two" versions: one for "Google Play Store", and another for "F-Droid/GitHub".
+There are "two" versions: one for "Google Play Store" (GPS), and another for "F-Droid/GitHub" (FD-GH).
 In the first one the app show, sometimes a message "Review the app ... on Google Play Store", in the second one there is a button, in Settings, which permits you to "buy me a coffee".
 But the rest of the code is absolutely the same.

-If you want additional information about the Policy privacy of Common Voice project, [read the official doc](https://commonvoice.mozilla.org/en/privacy).
+If you want additional information about the Policy privacy of Common Voice project, [read the official doc by Mozilla](https://commonvoice.mozilla.org/en/privacy).

+**All statistics** are anonymous.
+CV Android nor Saverio Morelli collect your personal data.
+The statistics are useful just to see how many users use the app and how many contributions are done in the app.

-### Anonymous statistics
+### Generic statistics

 *You can disable Anonymous Statistics always, in Settings.
 If you disable statistics, you will not be in public statistics, but app sent anyway data to my database.*